ioritz1993/ioritz1993/README.md

 ### Hi there 👋

+- I have a Bachelor of Science in Computing with First Class Honours and a Master's Degree in Computer Security (Specialization in Industrial Cybersecurity and Data Protection)

 <!--
 **ioritz1993/ioritz1993** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.